xieyuheng/inner/persons/judea-pearl/the-book-of-why.md

   our play of "the game" must be about knowledge, thus about causality.

-TODO How can we view game theorythrough causal lens?
+TODO How can we view game theory through causal lens?

 - Do not forget that logic systems might have game semantics.